TuoooLiu666/TuoooLiu666.github.io/_pages/about.md

 Hello!
 I’m **LT** (Tuo Liu), Ph.D., an environmental health scientist with expertise in omics technologies, statistical analysis, and occupational health research.
 I recently earned my Ph.D. in Environmental Health Sciences, with a minor in Biostatistics, from the University of Arizona.

-My research bridges environmental health, high-dimensional data analsis, and public health practice.
+My research bridges environmental/occupational exposure, statistical analsis, and public health practice.
 I focus on applying metabolomics and proteomics to better understand how environmental and occupational exposures impact vulnerable populations, particularly frontline and essential workers such as firefighters and healthcare professionals.

 Currently, I work as a Research Associate in the Burgess Lab and the Furlong Lab, where I develop and implement statistical pipelines for biomarker discovery, exposure assessment, and health risk evaluation.